reach-sh/reach-lang/docs/src/rsh/errors/index.md

 ```

 Next, Reach begins checking the body of your code.
-Normally, it performs this checking abstractly with a "generic" network.
+Normally, it performs this check abstractly with a "generic" network.
 The generic network is more abstract (and thus more strict) than any particular connector.
 For example, the value of `{!rsh} UInt.max` could be anything.
-If you want to check with the actual connectors you will use, then you can use the `{!rsh} verifyPerConnector` option to `{!rsh} setOptions`.
+If you want to check with the actual connectors you will use, then you can use the `{!rsh} verifyPerConnector` option in `{!rsh} setOptions`.

 ```
 load: /examples/rps-4-attack/index-bad.txt